 It seems silly to me to use a substantial percentage of your valuable Party time for a full meal.
 To take best advantage of the Halloween offerings, consume your sit-down protein before the party starts.
 A 5:30 p.m. dinner at Carnation Cafe or Cafe Orleans is a great way to fortify yourself for the long night ahead.

-This year Disney ditched the tiny and unimpressive Mickey’s Costume Party Cavalcade in favor of their new Paint the Night parade, which premiered earlier this year as part of Disneyland’s 60th birthday celebration.
-The parade starts near “it’s a small world” at 8:50.
+Based on previous years we expect the parade will start near ‘it’s a small world’ at 8:30 and and at Town Square on Main Street at 10:30 p.m.
 As with all parades, depending on where you’re situated on the parade route, it could take 15 minutes or more for the parade to pass your location.
 The exact parade route is noted on the Mickey’s Halloween Party park map.
-Crowds will begin lining up along the route about 30 minutes before the start of the parade.

 What about the fireworks?